Skip to main content

 • The catch: The pita is unlimited and dangerously good.

 • The move: Eat the salatim with a fork.
-Use the pita as a utensil, not a filler.
+Use the pita as a utensil rather than a filler.

 2. River Twice (South Philly), MICHELIN Selected